 When I first met Mrs. Melissa, I was very young.
 Her daughter was best friends with my little sister.
 As I began to grow older, I looked up to Mrs. Melissa.
 Everything about her life seemed so organized and structured.
 She has three kids, a husband, and a lot of pets.
 She has a demanding job but always makes time for her family, parents, and her own personal life.
 Her house was always decorated for every holiday, she always threw parties with the best food, and made sure she helped fulfill her kids’ passions.
 Mrs. Melissa has taught me that you never do not have enough time for anything if you prioritize your time correctly.
 She is a big part of the reason I am interested in nursing.

 I began the interview asking what exactly she is currently doing and what other jobs she has had in nursing.
-She is currently a RN (clinical documentation specialist), but previously she was a neonatal nurse for thirteen years and five years as a RN systems coordinator.
+She is currently a RN (clinical documentation specialist), but previously she was a neonatal nurse for thirteen years and spent five years as a RN systems coordinator.
 She identified this field of work because she had a friend who was a current nurse.
 Her friend recruited her to the field of nursing, and she is so glad she did.
 But before she committed, she thought of the pros and cons.
 The pros heavily outweighed the cons.
-She explained that there are some many areas in the field of nursing, and she would always have a stable job.
+She explained that there are many areas in the field of nursing, and she would always have a stable job.
 She even brought up the fact that she made more money in her career especially during COVID-19.
 She wanted to make sure she always had stability.

 Her current role provides her with the ability to have a work and life balance.
 This is so important to me.
 She has a flexible schedule and is allowed to work from home whenever needed.
 Her youngest daughter plays high school and travel soccer, so her job allows her to travel with her daughter while still being able to work.
 Her middle son is still in high school, and she helps him navigate his life to make sure he is content.
 Her oldest son currently goes to UAB and is the med program.
 She gives her time to her kids whenever they need her.
 Her husband has a demanding job, so she plans trips in advance for the two of them like camping.